asyncapi/website/pages/docs/concepts/asyncapi-document/adding-messages.md

     description: Notification channel for all the services that need to know comment is liked.
 ```

-The above example presents an application that communicates over the `allCommentLiked` channel, which only accepts one message called `commentLiked`.
+The above example presents an application that communicates over the `allCommentsLiked` channel, which only accepts one message called `commentLiked`.

 ### `messages` section

-Define the `components.messages` section in your AsyncAPI document.
-For each message relevant to your application, provide reusable message definition so when defininig multiple channels you avoid repeating the message definitions.
+In your AsyncAPI document, create a `components.messages` section to define each message your application uses as a reusable message.
+When setting up multiple channels, you won't have to repeat the same message definitions.
 For example:

 ```yaml
 components: